bokyungK/algorithm/README.md

 # algorithm
-Practice coding test with javascript
+Practice coding test with javascript and python